Japan April core CPI seen subdued even after two-year BOJ stimulus

 The unemployment rate was steady at 3.4 percent last month and the job availability ratio was also unchanged at 1.15, the poll showed.

-The internal affairs ministry will release CPI data, labour market data and household spending at 8:30 a.m. on May 29 (2330 GMT May 28).
+The internal affairs ministry will release CPI data, labor market data and household spending at 8:30 a.m. on May 29 (2330 GMT May 28).

 The trade ministry will announce production data at 8:50 a.m. on the same day and retail sales on May 28.

-The Bank of Japan on Friday maintained its massive stimulus programme and offered a slightly more update view of the world's third-largest economy.
+The Bank of Japan on Friday maintained its massive stimulus program and offered a slightly more update view of the world's third-largest economy.

 Its outlook followed data showing the economy expanded at its fastest pace in a year in the first quarter.